martinvonz/jj/docs/install-and-setup.md

 #### From Source, Homebrew OpenSSL

-You will need [Homebrew](https://brew.sh/) installed.
-You may then need to run some or all of these:
+First make sure that you have a Rust version >= 1.76.
+You will also need [Homebrew](https://brew.sh/) installed.
+You may then need to run some or all of
+these:

 ```shell
 xcode-select --install